Peninsula Extension: Hampton Branch: east to Phoebus, Fort Monroe

 No sooner had the tracks to the coal pier at Newport News been completed in late 1881 than the same construction crews were put to work on what would later be called the Peninsula Subdivision's Hampton Branch.
-From a junction with the main line a few miles west of the coal pier which was named Old Point Junction, work began easterly a distance of about 10 mi into Elizabeth City County toward Hampton and Old Point Comfort, where the U.S. Army base at Fort Monroe was a fortress situated to guard the entrance to the harbor of Hampton Roads from the Chesapeake Bay (and the Atlantic Ocean).
+From a junction with the main line a few miles west of the coal pier which was named Old Point Junction, work began easterly a distance of about 10 mi into Elizabeth City County toward Hampton and Old Point Comfort, where the United States Army base at Fort Monroe was a fortress situated to guard the entrance to the harbor of Hampton Roads from the Chesapeake Bay (and the Atlantic Ocean).

 The tracks were completed about 9 mi to the town which became Phoebus in December 1882.
 A passenger and freight station was opened.
 When the town was incorporated as a political subdivision of Virginia in 1900, it was named Phoebus in honor of its leading citizen, Harrison Phoebus, who is largely credited with prevailing upon the railroad to build the branch line to Old Point Comfort.

 From Phoebus, an extension across Mill Creek to reach Fort Monroe required a 2800 ft long trestle and was not completed until 1890.
 At that time, a passenger and freight facilities were also added.
 On the base, the U.S. Army built connecting tracks and operated its own locomotive for a number of years.

 At Old Point Comfort, in addition to the Army base at Fort Monroe, the Hampton Branch served both the older Hygeia Hotel and the new Hotel Chamberlin, popular destinations for civilians.
 During the first half of the 20th century, excursion trains were operated to reach nearby Buckroe Beach, where an amusement park was among the attractions that brought church groups and vacationers.